linkerd/website/linkerd.io/content/2/tasks/books.md

 GET /books/{id}.json        books   100.00%   2.5rps           6ms          10ms          10ms
 POST /books.json            books    52.24%   2.2rps          23ms          34ms          39ms
 PUT /books/{id}.json        books    41.98%   1.4rps          73ms          97ms          99ms
-[DEFAULT]                   books     0.00%   0.0rps           0ms           0ms           0ms
+[DEFAULT]                   books         -        -             -             -             -
 ```

 ## Retries

-As it can take awhile to update code and roll out a new version, let's
+As it can take a while to update code and roll out a new version, let's
 tell Linkerd that it can retry requests to the failing endpoint.
 This will
 increase request latencies, as requests will be retried multiple times, but not
 require rolling out a new version.